 Interlocked Operations

-The Interlocked class provides atomic operations for variables that are shared between threads.
-These operations are guaranteed atomic, meaning they are thread-safe and can be used in a multithreaded environment without locking.
+class provides atomic operations for variables shared between threads.
+These operations are guaranteed to be atomic, meaning they are thread-safe and can be used in a multithreaded environment without requiring locks.

 Variable Exclusive OR Operations

-The operation can be performed on any integer type, including int, long, uint, and ulong.
+The Xor operation supports all integer types, including int, long, uint, and ulong.

 public class XorExample